Friday July 13 – Tbilisi

 Friday July 27 – from Kars to Hopa, visit to the ruins of Ani

+Check out.
 After breakfast we will travel to the ruins of Ani, capital of Armenia in the 10th century, and nicknamed City of 1001 Churches.
 Our guides will be present to give us information visiting these extensive ruins.
-There will be time to eat a packed lunch before we proceed to Hopa, where we will where we will stay two nights at Hopa Peranti Hotel and Hopa Nana Hotel and have dinner at our hotels.
+There will be time to eat a packed lunch before we proceed to Hopa, where we will where we will stay two nights Hopa Sarp Hotel and have dinner as well.

 Saturday July 28 – Macahel village, Maral Falls, village of Camili, Hopa

 After breakfast there will be time to shop to make your lunch package and then we are ready for a drive of about 3 hours via Borçka to Macahel village.
 Our journey will offer us a stunning view from Karçal dağları moutain.
 We will start our 2 hour hike from Macahel village to finish at the 63 meters high Maral Falls.
 If you don´t want to join the hike you have free time to look around in the area, but the path is of good quality and fit for everybody.
 It is possible to have a view on the falls from underneath to have an even more intense experience and to hear the ear deafening sound of falling water.
 There will be opportunty to relax, eat your lunch and have a swim before returning to the village and stroll around Macahel.